KushalMehta39/Achecker/README.md

 # Achecker

-Small Try to make an Allotment checker
+Small Try to make an Allotment checker for every IPO